ClydeDz/google-analytics-snippets-vscode/README.md

 Visit the [GitHub repository](https://github.com/ClydeDz/google-analytics-snippets-vscode).

 ## Using Visual Studio?
-You can also install [Google Analytics Snippet Pack for Visual Studio](https://marketplace.visualstudio.com/items?itemName=clydedsouza.GoogleAnalyticsSnippetPack) if you're using that as your IDE.
+You can also install [Google Analytics Snippet Pack for Visual Studio](https://marketplace.visualstudio.com/items?itemName=clydedsouza.GoogleAnalyticsSnippetPack) if you're using Visual Studio as your IDE.

 ## Credits
 Google Analytics Snippets (c) 2019 [Clyde D'Souza](https://clydedsouza.net/#/)